aokealy/blog-pokemon/README.md

 # User Experience (UX):
 ## Wireframes:
 - Login and Register wireframe
+- Easy to find on Front Page in Navbar and simple proccess to to either register or login.
+Most commonly found on the right side of the navigation bar in a lot of different websites so it gives familiarity.
 - ![Screenshot](/media/wireframe-login.PNG)

 - Core page wireframe
+- Split the core page into two sections where everything is displayed such as the create blog and displaying the blogs.
+My idea is that everything is on one page and not split into different pages which could confuse the user so I decided it would be best to display into two sections instead.
 - ![Screenshot](/media/wireframe-core.PNG)

 - accounts page wireframe
+- Friendly Icons and good colours when looking at editing your account and looking at the account which gives you a friendly vibe and easily layed out to change name and email.
 - ![Screenshot](/media/wireframe-account.PNG)

 - Blog Detail wirframe
+- View the blog where I the text is centered and easily readable alongside adding a comment section underneath where you can view if anyone has made a comment or not and also have CRUD function buttons for your own personal blog post.
 - ![Screenshot](/media/wireframe-blog-detail.PNG)

 # Design Choices: